 During 2003 the Company issued 5,000 shares of Company Obligated Mandatorily Redeemable (COMR) Preferred Securities of FBIL Statutory Trust II Holding Solely Subordinated Debentures.
 Distributions are paid quarterly.
-Cumulative cash distributions are calculated at a variable annual rate that is 295 basis points above the 3 month LIBOR rate (3.26% and 3.53% as of December 31, 2012 and 2011, respectively).
+Cumulative cash distributions are calculated at a variable annual rate that is 295 basis points above the 3 month LIBOR rate (3.48% and 3.19% as of December 31, 2015 and 2014, respectively).
 The Company may, at one or more times, defer interest payments on the capital securities for up to 20 consecutive quarterly periods, but not beyond September 17, 2033.
 At the end of the deferral period, all accumulated and unpaid distributions will be paid.
 The capital securities will be redeemed on September 17, 2033 at par plus any accrued and unpaid distributions to the date of the redemption; however, the Company has the option to redeem at any time.
-During 2000 the Company issued 5,000 shares of Company Obligated Mandatorily Redeemable (COMR) Preferred Securities of FBIL Statutory Trust I Holding Solely Subordinated Debentures.
-Distributions are paid semiannually.
-Cumulative cash distributions are calculated at a 10.60% annual rate.
-The Company may, at one or more times, defer interest payments on the capital securities for up to 10 consecutive semi-annual periods, but not beyond September 7, 2030.
-At the end of the deferral period, all accumulated and unpaid distributions will be paid.
-The capital securities will be redeemed on September 7, 2030; however, the Company has the option to redeem at any time.
-The redemption price begins at 105.300% to par and is reduced by 53 basis points each year until September 7, 2020 when the capital securities can be redeemed at par.
-Any accrued and unpaid distributions to the date of the redemption must also be paid.